New Student Employees

 Important Information for New Student Employees

-The Student Employment Office or SEO helps to connect the more than 1,200 students who work while at Swarthmore with on-campus employment opportunities.
-Services include helping students to identify on-campus job opportunities and helping on-campus employers advertise positions to students.
+The Student Employment Office or SEO helps to connect students who work while at Swarthmore with on-campus employment opportunities.
+Services include, administrating the JobX software system, helping students to identify on-campus job opportunities and helping on-campus employers advertise positions to students.
 Since students best know their interest, skills, and schedule, the SEO does not place students in job positions, but is a place to bring your campus job questions.

 SEO is located in the Lower Level of Parrish, room 28, just down the hall from the Office of Student Engagement.